 Automate System Apps

-Even if automating via Wi-Fi it is recommended to have your system under test plugged into a power supply during test recording and execution.
+Even if automating via Wi-Fi it is recommended to have your system under test plugged into a power supply during test creation and execution.

-This quick start guide will show you how easy it is to record your Android test and execute the test on different devices and Android languages.
+This quick start guide will show you how easy it is to create your Android test and execute the test on different devices and Android languages.